gigenam/mgblockslider/README.md

 ## Installation

-Install it like any other plugin, via the WordPress plugin directory inside your WordPress administration or by downloading and uploading the .zip file to your server at /wp-content/plugins/.
+Install it like any other plugin, via the WordPress plugin directory inside your WordPress administration or by downloading this repo, compress the content of the `app` folder and uploading the .zip file to your server at /wp-content/plugins/.

 Go to the [Wiki](https://github.com/gigenam/wiki) for the full documentation on how to use and/or customize everything.